Main content

 Does semi-permanent hair dye wash out completely?

 Semi-permanent color begins to gradually fade after four to 12 shampoos.
 The less porous your hair, the longer your color will last.
 Ask your stylist for a conditioner or mask that contains color-depositing pigments to extend the tone of your hair color between appointments.
-Our go-to is Biolage Professional’s Color Depositing Conditioner, available in seven shades.
+Our go-to is Pureology’s Top Coat + Tone Hair Glossing Treatment, available in six shades.

 Looking to keep brassiness undertones at bay?
 Look no further than a buildable toning spray, like Matrix’s All-In-One Toning Leave In Spray.
 Opt for So Silver to banish yellow tones in blonde, silver, and gray hair, and pick up Brass Off to neutralize orange tinges that creep into lightened brunette or dark blonde hair.